Banzzouille/WahooFitToGarmin/ReadMe.md

 ![Dropbox-webhook.jpg](https://i.postimg.cc/tgvKt3yF/Dropbox-webhook.jpg)

-## 4. Automate the upload file to Garmin Connect
+## ~~4.
+Automate the upload file to Garmin Connect~~

+YOU DON'T NEED THIS ANYMORE !!!
+(New fit file will be push to garmin connect directly after file download on dropbox notification)

 Today, I use tool to check and monitor my website named Ciao : [https://brotandgames.com/ciao/](https://brotandgames.com/ciao/)